SemICP: Semantic Non-Rigid Point Cloud Registration with Elastic Energy Regularization: Methods

-The first term in~\eqref{eq:nr_loss} minimizes the distance between the matched point pairs, while the remaining regularization term controls tissue deformation.
-The regularization term includes elastic energy $Reg_{els}$, deformation magnitude $Reg_{mag}$ and the smoothness of deformation field $Reg_{grad}$:
+where $\bm{d}_j$ is the deformation at the surface point $\bm{p}_j$, computed by trilinear interpolation over the 26-point neighborhood of the control point.
+The first term in Eq.~\eqref{eq:nr_loss} minimizes the matched point pair distance, while the remaining regularization term combines elastic energy $Reg_{els}$, deformation magnitude $Reg_{mag}$, and gradient $Reg_{grad}$:

-We use linear elastic regularization (\cite{fischer2004unified,nir2013model}) to regularize the deformation.
-In continuum mechanics, the linear elastic energy can be described using the Navier-Lam\'e Equation.
-We approximate the Navier-Lam\'e Equation with the numerical differentiation at the control points and add a scaling factor to normalize the energy, where $\Delta$ is the step size of the control points.